orstavik/cloudflare-tutorial/docs/newChapters/the_law/9_Pattern_CrowdCombinator.md

 1. The CrowdCombinator takes a *list* of original functions as input and outputs a *list* of regulator functions.
 2. The CrowdCombinator establishes a) a closure that b) can hold variables that c) all its regulators can access, but that d) are hidden from interference from outside.
-3. The CrowdCombinator returns an **extra output**.
-The extra output is either a `function` or a `Promise`, and it should be returned as the *last* output of the CrowdCombinator.
-The extra output is optional, but most CrowdCombinators need/benefit greatly from it.
+3. The CrowdCombinator returns an **additional output**.
+The additional output is either a `function`, `Promise`, or `Object`, and it should be returned as the *last* output of the CrowdCombinator.
+The additional output is optional, but common.

 The basic principle behind a CrowdCombinator is as follows: